wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2014-05-24 v4.5 =
+* added csv import and export for teams and matches
+* updated jquery.tooltip.js to v1.1 and made it work with bootstrap themes
+* fixed typo when deleting preround matches
+* updated manual
+* removed dead code
+* fixed problem while editing final matches

 = 2014-05-05 v4.4 =
 * fixed some table names in sqls to vars from globals.php